-- (i) First question consisting of 8 short answer questions (based upon the entire syllabus), out of which 5 questions are to be attempted (each carrying 3 marks). - (ii) Students will attempt 1 out of 2 questions from each of four units (15 marks each).
+(i) First question consisting of 10 short answer type based upon the entire syllabus,(Each Carrying 2 Marks) will be compulsory.(ii) Students will attempt 1 out of 2 questions from each of the four units (15 marks each).

 Solution of Linear Equations: Solution of Simultaneous Linear Equations(upto two variable case), Applications of Linear Equations in Economics; Solution of Quadratic Equations.
 Series: Arithmetic Progression Series, Geometric Progression Series and their applications in Economics.